eeeschwartz/content-guide/pages/commonly-used-government-terms.md

 **At large**

-> Usually two words for an individual representing more than a single district: *congressman at large, councilwoman at large*
+> Usually two words for an individual representing more than a single district: *congressman at large, councilwoman at large*.

 **Bluegrass**

 > One word and capitalized when used to represent the region.
 The lowercase version refers to the type of grass.  *Kentucky is often called the Bluegrass State.
 The landscape crew spread bluegrass seed on the soccer field.*

->> **PLEASE NOTE:** *There are exceptions to this rule.
-(Blue Grass Airport)  It is best to double check the correct usage on the company's website or call them to confirm.*
+>> **PLEASE NOTE:** *There are exceptions to this rule: Blue Grass Airport.
+It is best to double check the correct usage on the company's website or call them to confirm.*

-**bring, take**
+**Bring, take**

 >_To bring_ means moving something toward a location. _To take_ means moving something away from a location.